Maspalomas Sand Dunes, Map, tourist guide and information

 Interactive Maspalomas Sand Dunes map by Google.
 To highlight a location on the map click name in below left column or click icon on the map.
 Change the map scale - Zoom in or out or move the map with the controls on the left side of map or drag map to move

-Airport Resorts Apartments Aparthotels Hotels Attractions Bars Restaurants Beach Bus Stop Chemist Cathedral Church Marina or Ferry Hospital Parking Post Shopping area Taxi Rank Tourist information
+Airport Resorts Apartments Aparthotels Hotels Attractions Bars Restaurants Beach Bus Stop Chemist Cathedral Church Marina or Ferry Hospital Parking Post Scuba Diving Shopping Taxi Rank Tourist information

 Maspalomas Sand Dunes - Tourist information & resort guide